JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 // Enable Live stream feature.
 You can ignore if you don't want live stream feature

 JMUIKit.isLiveStreamEnabled = true

+// Enable below flag to leave the meeting once other user left the call

+JMUIKit.exitMeetingOnRemoteUserLeft = true

+// Enable below flag to leave the meeting if recording is not started automatically

+JMUIKit.exitMeetingIfRecordingNotStarted = true

 // Enable Entry/Exit Chime.
 You can ignore if you don't want to use this feature.
 Please provide path for Entry/Exit Chime audio files if you enable this feature